Privacy Policy

 - Billing data, if applicable, processed by our payment provider

-Technical & usage data
+Website & technical data

 - IP address, approximate location derived from IP, user agent, and request timing